tytan652/rfcs/text/0045-add-notion-of-protocol.md

 - `bool obs_service_can_try_to_connect(const obs_service_t *service)`: return if the service can try to connect.
   - return `bool (*can_try_to_connect)(void *data)` result.
   - return true if `bool (*can_try_to_connect)(void *data)` is not implemented in the service.
-  - return false if the service object is invalid.
+  - return false if the service object is `NULL`.

 `obs_service_get_url()`, `obs_service_get_key()`, `obs_service_get_username()`, and `obs_service_get_password()` will be deprecated in favor of `obs_service_get_connect_info()`.